Crowbar-DEV/VulkanRenderC/README.md

 documentation will be output to docs/functions docs/structs respectively

 # BEWARE
 currently this implementation leaks memory -- I am lazy and dont want to trace object lifetimes.
+Vulkan Objects are handled appropriately but since C does not have vectors I use flat, heap allocated arrays and forgot to free lots of them(oops).
 I will get around to it eventually but just keep this in mind.